 Eric Sherman’s projects have included the award-winning AFTER FREEDOM, the action film TRAINED TO FIGHT, the live television special THE MARILYN FILES and the Peabody Award-winning PBS series FUTURES WITH JAIME ESCALANTE.

-Eric currently teaches production, film business and directing at Art Center College of Design and California Institute of the Arts (Cal Arts).
+Eric has taught production, film business and directing at Art Center College of Design and California Institute of the Arts (Cal Arts).
 He has also lectured at Pepperdine University, UCLA, the American Film Institute, Cal Tech and The Los Angeles Film School, as well as other universities around the country.